Dr. med. Daniel Bányai

 Continuing education and training:

-Dr. Daniel Banyai continuously expands his knowledge and regularly participates in renowned international conferences and training courses – including the annual ESCRS (European Society of Cataract and Refractive Surgeons) as well as specialized courses in the field of refractive surgery.
-This ensures that his patients always benefit from the latest findings and techniques in modern ophthalmology.
+Dr. Daniel Banyai is committed to continuous professional development and regularly participates in renowned international conferences and training courses.
+This includes, in particular, annual attendance at the ESCRS (European Society of Cataract and Refractive Surgeons), one of the world’s leading professional societies for cataract and refractive surgery.
+He has been an official ESCRS member since 2026.
+Through regular continuing education and specialized courses, he ensures that his patients always benefit from the latest findings and treatment methods in modern ophthalmology.

 About the Laser Centers in Stuttgart and Karlsruhe:

-In the state-of-the-art eye laser centers in Stuttgarter Zeppelin-Carré and in Karlsruhe Doctor medic Liliana Bányai & Dr. med.
+In the state-of-the-art eye laser centers in Stuttgart’s Zeppelin-Carré and in Karlsruhe, Doctor medic Liliana Bányai & Dr. med.
 Daniel Bányai and their specialized team of doctors combine decades of experience with the latest technology.

 Since their opening in Stuttgart (2022) and Karlsruhe (2024), the centers for refractive surgery have offered state-of-the-art laser procedures such as Femto LASIK, Smile PRO or Presbyond® in a central location.